DANCEcollaborative/bazaar/README.md

 - Create a LightSide model.
 Download from http://ankara.lti.cs.cmu.edu/side/.
 Select the "Cutting Edge" version.
 A LightSide manual and installation instructions are included in the download.
 Once the model has been created and Bazaar has been configured to reference the model, Bazaar will start up LightSide and obtain annotations from it on a designated port.

 - Configure Bazaar.
-A worked example is provided as agent 'MTurkLightSideLegacyAgent' - file names below are specified relative to that agent.
+A worked example is provided as agent 'MTurkLightSideAgent' - file names below are specified relative to that agent.
    - Agent classpath: Add
       - LightSideMessageAnnotator
       - lightside